ankerbachryhl/texty/README.md

 - Creation of chat rooms
 - Sending chats in different chat rooms
 - realtime updating with subscriptions
+- sending gifs and images
-- doesn't share or sell your data
+- no sharing or selling of data

 ## todo
 - Styling